- How can I submit a scientific abstract or case report to be considered for presentation at the international conference?

 Please refer to our Session Information page which details the session formats presented at the International Conference.

-- What CME/MOC is offered at the conference?
+- What CME/MOC/CE is offered at the conference?

 The American Thoracic Society is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 The designation of AMA PRA Category 1 Credit(s)™ per session will be available in February and in the Final Program.
 Abstract sessions do not offer CME credits.